A University Programme for Graduate Medievalists

 Medieval Book Illumination.
 History, Iconography, Technical & Stilistic Aspects.
 An Introduction

 The SCRIPTO Summer School Nürnberg (SSSN) offers an introduction to Medieval Book Illumination.
 This module will be discussing questions of history, contents, function and technology of the medieval illuminated book as well as art historical research methods.
 Extensive study and examination of manuscripts held by the collection of the City Library in Nuremberg will provide a guideline for scientific research.

 The next course will be hold from 4th to 7th April 2017 and sessions will take place in the City Library in Nuremberg.
 The languages of instruction are German and English.
 The application deadline is 1st February 2017.
 Those applicants accepted to the course will be charged €350.
 Further information (including the application form) may be obtained here.

 Introduction to the digital cataloguing of manuscripts

 The SCRIPTO Summer School Wolfenbüttel (SSSW) offers an introduction to XML, TEI-P5 and application software, and provides both knowledge and skills in order to describe medieval and early modern manuscripts in TEI and MXM.
 Moreover, participants will be informed about the management and publication of manuscript descriptions in databases and printed catalogues.

-The next course is expected to be held in the summer of 2017, sessions will take place in the Herzog August Bibliothek Wolfenbüttel.
+The next course will be held from 12th to 16th June 2017, sessions will take place in the Herzog August Bibliothek Wolfenbüttel.
 The application deadline is 1st March 2017.
-Those applicants accepted to the course will be charged €350 (accomodation included).
+Those applicants accepted to the course will be charged €350 (accommodation included).
 Further information (including the application form) may be obtained here.

 Horae Bambergenses (Medieval Latin)